 Being a volunteer, there is no financial compensation.
 You get free training that can be used to save a life.
 Some get the peace of mind knowing they make a positive difference in the world around them.
 Another benefit is the social networking with the fine members of the community.

 What is required of someone wanting to volunteer?

 First, you need to live within the Priceville fire response area.
 That very roughly covers Highway 67 from portions of Indian Hills Road to Still Meadow Road, from Upper River Road to Natural Bridge Road, and parts of Bethel Road going towards Hartselle.
 There are a few more areas.
 If you are curious, just come by and ask!

 You need to be at least 18 years of age to respond to emergency scenes.
 We have established a Fire Explorer program to accommodate those from 14 to 20 years of age (more on that to come).
 We will gladly have all ages: the younger to pass the proverbial torch to, the older to give us their wisdom.

 After you turn in an application, the department holds it until our next business meeting at which the members vote you in.
 The department also reserves the right to perform a background check prior to letting you join.

-If you want to email us, send a message to PRICEVILLEVFD@GMAIL.COM or click on the link in the menu bar that says "Contact Us".
+If you want to email us, send a message to PRICEVILLEVFD at GMAIL dawt COM or click on the link in the menu bar that says "Contact Us".

 Wait, wait, there was something mentioned about a Fire Explorer program...

-We have a Fire Explorer program sponsored through the Boy Scouts of America/Learning for Life and a Junior Firefighter program through the National Volunteer Fire Council.
+We have plans of rebooting a Fire Explorer program sponsored through the Boy Scouts of America/Learning for Life and a Junior Firefighter program through the National Volunteer Fire Council.